 - It’s likely that you will stay in temporary accommodation for an average of three years before being offered a permanent home.
 When larger homes are needed, this may take longer.

-- When you sign up to our temporary accommodation scheme you will need to pay a full week’s rent in advance.
+- When you sign up to our temporary accommodation scheme you’ll need to pay a full week’s rent in advance.

 - If you’re on a low income and will be claiming Housing Benefit to help pay your rent, please be aware that there can be a rent shortfall that you will need to pay.
 This shortfall is for service charges which are not covered by Housing Benefit or Universal Credit.
 This will all be explained in the Housing Benefit award letter from your local authority.